DACA ruling draws relief and hope for more comprehensive reform

 Daniela Castro, a rising junior and sociology concentrator at the College originally from Honduras, voiced similar sentiments.

-“I grew up with the fear of deportation and would have nightmares of being forced to return to a country I only experienced in scraps — of stories, photographs, and handmade bracelets sent by relatives,” she said.
+“I grew up with the fear of deportation and would have nightmares of being forced to return to a country I only experienced in scraps — of stories, photographs, and handmade bracelets sent by relatives,” said Castro, who is also the advocacy chair at Act on a Dream, a student-based group on campus that supports immigration reform.
 And as appreciative as she is of the protection DACA affords youth like her, Castro notes that the program “forgets about parents, forgets about people that have established roots and relations in a country that refuses to accept them and threatens to dismantle their legacies.”
 It also fails, she said, to further the goal of “citizenship for all undocumented people.”

-Leo Garcia ’21 co-directs Academic Dream, a student-based group on campus that supports immigration reform.
-A native of Bogota, Colombia, Garcia came to the U.S. at the age of 3 and grew up in Houston.
-He received protection under DACA several years ago, but said he still lived in fear for his parents and for the millions of other undocumented immigrants living in the U.S.
+Leo Garcia ’21 co-directs Act on a Dream.
+A native of Bogota, Colombia, he came to the U.S. at the age of 3 and grew up in Houston.
+Garcia received protection under DACA several years ago, but said he still lived in fear for his parents and for the millions of other undocumented immigrants living in the U.S.

 Garcia called Thursday’s ruling, along with the court’s decision earlier this week protecting gay and transgendered workers’ rights, “a reminder this is a bare-minimum recognition of these communities being human and being deserving of rights.
 I think that these are small victories.
 We need to push for a more inclusive solution, a more long-term solution” that covers the millions of immigrants and provides a pathway to citizenship.